FHantke/brave-browser-wiki/Brave’s-Use-of-Referral-Codes.md

 Referral codes are not personally identifiable and are not unique to a user unless they are the only person who has downloaded Brave from a particular source.
 The codes are saved in browser state and may be included in pings for up to 90 days after install, at which point they are deleted.

 ## Why does Brave use referral codes?
-* Referral codes are used for the Brave [creator referral program](https://brave.com/refer/) to track how many installs of Brave a creator has driven through their referral program.
-We use these codes in a 30-day confirmation ping to check if a referred user is using Brave 30 days after install, at which point the referrer is eligible for a BAT payout.

 * Referral codes are used to identify builds downloaded via partnerships or paid ads that Brave is running.
-We use this data to track user retention for these partnerships/ads.
+We use this data to measure product retention for these partnerships/ads.
-* As of https://github.com/brave/brave-core/pull/1982, a default referral code `BRV001` is used for builds that would otherwise have no referral code; AKA “organic” downloads of Brave, such as from https://brave.com/download.
-This helped us determine a baseline rate of retention.
-Since merging https://github.com/brave/brave-core/pull/8103, the referral service is no longer initialized in this default referral code scenario.
+* Referral codes are used for brave.com desktop downloads to understand the retention of specific acquisition channels.
+These referral codes are to also remove bots from influencing product metrics.
+Examples of the ref codes used on brave.com include:
+   - BRV010: Google Search downloads
+   - BRV011: Bing Search downloads
+   - BRV012: Yahoo Search downloads
+   - BRV013: Brave Search downloads
+   - BRV029: Downloads from all other search engines
+   - BRV002: Downloads from direct traffic to brave.com
+* Referral codes are used for the now retired Brave [creators referral program](https://creators.brave.com/) to measure how many installs of Brave a creator has driven through their referral program.
+This program was shutdown on February 2023.

 ## What data is sent with the referral code in pings?